Moving to Jeddah?

 In some respects, Jeddah is less strict than Riyadh.
 In exclusive beach resorts, wealthy Saudi families may flaunt some of the country’s severe rules to regulate public behavior.
 Outside such private beaches for the upper crust, expats moving to Jeddah will occasionally see men and women socialize or notice some muslimahs literally letting their hair down.
 Nonetheless, you should not forget that you are now living in a socially very conservative country.
 You should thus keep a few things in mind:

-- Register with your general consulate and check their safety information regularly.
-The last terrorist attack on Western expats moving to Jeddah took place several years ago, but you should stay informed and keep a low profile.
+Register with your general consulate and check their safety information regularly.
+The last fatal terrorist attack on Western expats moving to Jeddah took place several years ago, but you should stay informed and keep a low profile.

 When moving to Jeddah, remember that alcohol, pornographic media, pork products, and drugs are forbidden.
 Drugs may include some prescription meds available in your country.
 Contact the nearest Saudi Embassy for advice.
 However, some of the things listed above may be available in your compound.